 Muyassar Kurdi is an interdisciplinary artist who works across film, movement, sound, and performance.
-Her record Voice Games, recorded in collaboration with Ka Baird, was released on Astral Spirits on February 28.
-This spring, The Kitchen has been working with Muyassar to develop a workshop for MoMA PS1’s Come Together (Apart) festival, which will be available to stream on Vimeo on March 28 from 12–11:59pm EST. To introduce Kurdi’s practice to our audiences, Curatorial Fellow Elizabeth Wiet interviewed the artist, asking her to expand upon her interdisciplinary background, her current projects, and her teaching practice.
+Her record Voice Games , recorded in collaboration with Ka Baird, was released on Astral Spirits on February 28.
+This spring, The Kitchen has been working with Muyassar to develop a workshop for MoMA PS1’s Come Together (Apart) festival, which streamed on Vimeo on March 28.
+To introduce Kurdi’s practice to our audiences, Curatorial Fellow Elizabeth Wiet interviewed the artist, asking her to expand upon her interdisciplinary background, her current projects, and her teaching practice.

 You’ve often underscored that you’re a self-taught artist.
 At the same time, you work capaciously across media: in dance and movement, music and sound art, performance, and film and photography.
 Can you tell me about your background, and about how you’ve come to develop such a wide-ranging, interdisciplinary practice?

 I am a self-made artist, and acknowledging this reminds me of where I come from.
 There is a raw realness about it.
 I didn’t go to art school or music conservatory.
 As a young artist, I made something out of nothing, with no guidance or resources available to me—only burning curiosity and imagination.
 I feel like I truly got to experiment in art, simply because no one was telling me how to do it at all.